ginaschmalzle/million_song/README.md

 The Million Song Recommender Project
 =========================================

-Background:  The [Million Song Dataset](http://labrosa.ee.columbia.edu/millionsong/) is a publicly available collection of audio features for a million contemporary popular music tracks.
+The [Million Song Dataset](http://labrosa.ee.columbia.edu/millionsong/) is a publicly available collection of audio features for a million contemporary popular music tracks.
 I am focusing on the [Echo Nest Taste Profile Subset](http://labrosa.ee.columbia.edu/millionsong/tasteprofile), which contains the official user dataset of the Million Song Dataset.
 In this dataset, there are over a million unique users with over 384,000 unique songs.
 Each user play list contains:

 1. A unique user ID code
 2. All the songs in their play list that include